andydevs/blog/_drafts/experiments-with-css-grid.md

 </div>
 ```

 The basic gist is that we have all of our content under one layout div.
 This single div will control the placement of all of our components.
 In it, we have our menu.
-I've kept the menu blank for now, as I work on it a bit down the road (using nested grid).
+I've kept the menu blank for now, as I'll be working on it a bit down the road (using nested grid).
 Following the menu are the post snippets.
 I grouped the snippets into `main`, `second` and `third` snippets.
-In the hypothetical blog I would be making, the `main` snippet would be, for example, the featured post of the day.
-The `second` snippets would be three other highlighted posts, and the `third` snippets would be eight less important posts (possibly like the posts from last week or something)
+In the hypothetical blog I would be making, the `main` snippet would be a featured post of the day.
+The `second` snippets would be three other highlighted posts, and the `third` snippets would be eight less important posts (possibly the posts from last week or something)

 I noticed I forgot to add the footer in my layout so I added it in after the fact.